3-manifolds/sagedocker/README.rst

 A container instance of this image starts a shell as the user ``sage`` with all the environment variables set as if you had executed ``sage -sh``.
-In particular, ``python`` is SageMath's Python.

-This image takes a long time to build, even on a fast computer, since it compiles SageMath from source, and weighs in at just under 4GB (1GB compressed).
+This image takes a long time to build, even on a fast computer, since it compiles SageMath from source, and weighs in at 4.4 GB (1.4 GB compressed).
 We recommend you use the `posted image
 <http://hub.docker.com/r/computop/sage/>`_ on DockerHub via::

   docker pull computop/sage